 - Elimination of payment for donation — Since the late 1970s, volunteer donors have been the source of all whole blood and blood components in the United States.
 Donors are sometimes paid for donating plasma that is used to manufacture other blood products.
 However, to protect the recipient, these products undergo additional treatment to kill any infectious agents that might be in the product.

 Human immunodeficiency virus (HIV) — The human immunodeficiency virus (HIV) is the virus that causes AIDS.
 A variety of measures are used to screen donors for potential or actual HIV infection, including questioning the donor about any signs or symptoms of HIV and behaviors that increase the risk of HIV.

-People who want to be tested for HIV or other sexually transmitted infections should NOT donate blood for this purpose.
-Even though donated blood is tested for HIV, the tests are not perfect; a person who might have been exposed to HIV could transmit the virus to a recipient if they donate blood.
+People who want to be tested for HIV or other sexually transmitted infections should not donate blood for this purpose.
+Even though donated blood is tested for HIV, the tests are not perfect and there is a small possibility that a person who might have been exposed to HIV could transmit the virus to a recipient if they donate blood.
 Free and anonymous HIV testing is available elsewhere (see www.hivtest.org).

 Hepatitis — Hepatitis is an infection that causes inflammation of the liver.
 Blood donors are routinely screened to determine whether they have or have been exposed to hepatitis.

 - People who have had viral hepatitis (A, B, or C) or hepatitis of unknown origin after their 11th birthday are permanently disqualified from donating blood.